bloominstituteoftechnology/node-auth2-guided-solution/README-lesson-plan.md

 ## Register users

-- register a user with role 1 (admin)
-- register a user with role 2 (user, this is the default role when creating a new user)
+- register a user with role 2 (a user with role 1 is seeded in the db)

 ## Introduce JWTs